Disney Studio 1

 Disney Studio 1 is the largest building and attraction located in the Walt Disney Studios Park in Disneyland Paris.
-Guests entering the park must walk through the building to have access to the remainder of the park.
+Until the building's temporary closure, guests entering the park walked through the building to have access to the remainder of the park.
 The interior is a reconstruction of a street in Hollywood.

-The right side of the building features six facades based on various Hollywood buildings, both real and fictional, from the 1920s to 1960s: Schwab's Pharmacy, The Brown Derby, Club Swankedero, The Gunga Den, The Hep Cat Club, and The Liki Tiki.
-Behind these facades lies the Restaurant en Coulisse, a fast-food restaurant.
+The right side of the building featured eight facades based on various Hollywood buildings, both real and fictional, from the 1920s to 1940s: Schwab's Pharmacy, Celebrity Five and Dime, The Darkroom/Cover Story, The Brown Derby, Club Swankedero, The Gunga Den, The Hep Cat Club, and The Liki Tiki.
+Behind these facades was the Restaurant en Coulisse, a fast-food restaurant.

-The left side features six facades of fictional retail buildings, including: Shutterbugs, Glamour Girl Cosmetics, The Alexandria Theater, Hollywood and Vine Five & Dime, The Gossip Column, and Last Chance Gas.
-The Legends of Hollywood boutique-store can be found behind them.
+The left side featured six facades of fictional retail buildings, including: The Darkroom/Shutterbugs, Glamour Girl Cosmetics, The Alexandria Theater, Hollywood and Vine Five & Dime, The Gossip Column, and Last Chance Gas.
+The Legends of Hollywood boutique-store could be found behind them.

 On July 5, 2003, the Shutterbugs building facade was turned into an actual working photo studio.

+On April 12, 2024, Disneyland Paris announced that Disney Studio 1 would be renamed to World Premiere, once reopened after an extensive refurbishment in originally set to open on April 2025.
+However, on April 12, 2025, it was announced that World Premiere and World Premiere Plaza will open on May 15, 2025, since Front Lot area was permanently closed to make way for a new land, World Premiere.